YosefHayim/iitc-b/October 2024/14.10.2024/Sukot assigment/README.md

 24. **Checklists Help**: Create a checklist of needed features before starting to code to avoid confusion.
 25. **Functionality First, Then Design**: Prioritize getting the app working correctly before focusing on the design.
 26. **Mobile-First Design**: Always start by designing for mobile before scaling to desktop.
+27. **Console log as much as possible**: no need to remove console log until I finish everything completely.

 **Total hours to complete the project**: 106 hours and 50 minutes (tracked via Google Calendar).